primaulia/meter_reader/readme.md

 - This solution will assume the data parsed will be in NEM12 format, since the NEM13 format is for a scenario where the meter data is accumulated, which is not relevant considering the SQL table is storing individual meter readings records.
 - Since the sample data given is buggy, I've used the data given in the reference file instead as test data.
 - I assumed that that the interval value unit that we're stored in the DB will all be in kWh since the given database schema doesn't provide additional info for the `consumption` value unit.
 If the data given is not in kWh, we'll ignore it.
+- I assumed that the interval length will always be given and never be null, as I expect to calculate the amount of interval value to be taken from the 300 records based on the interval length.